This site is protected by reCAPTCHA and the Google

 I’ve also benefited from many educational opportunities KCSM/KCS has offered, including a Leadership Plus certification and workshops on sales, managing people, negotiation and communications.
 In my new position as industrial development manager, I am studying real estate strategy.

+How are you making a difference in the rail industry?
 In my current position, I initiated an industrial development team focusing on creating conditions to attract new customer facilities across all business units for KCSM.
 I also assist in the procurement of real estate and other properties that allows operational improvements necessary to drive KCSM/KCS revenue growth.

 As chemical and petroleum sales manager, I assisted KCS in taking its first steps toward developing new business in the refined oil and gas markets in Mexico.
 This included introducing the Mexico rail industry to the Transload Distribution Association North America, resulting in the first Mexico chapter being created.
 I also created a support network within the 70 existing transload terminals in Mexico.